 Even after three years, the journey remains fresh in my mind.
 Spiti Valley is the most beautiful part of India.

 Things to know before planning the Spiti Valley Road Trip

 - We did the trip in the first half of July as we wanted to do both Kunzum and Rohtang passes.
 Spiti is a summer destination.
 It is practically cut off in winters.

 - Travel slow, this region demands time as well as acclimatization.
 Take time to let your body get used to high altitudes.

-- Take a local taxi from Shimla or Manali, the local drivers not only know the roads, they also have a network of drivers who are a big help in case your car is stuck somewhere or if you need a backup vehicle.
+- Take a local taxi from Shimla or Manali, the local drivers not only know the roads, but they also have a network of drivers who are a big help in case your car is stuck somewhere or if you need a backup vehicle.

 - There are Himachal State Road Transport Buses that ply on all these routes, but they are few and far in-between.

 - Both Alka and me are vegetarians, so we literally had Rajma Chawal or Dal Chawal every day, till we reached Kaza where we had Thukpa.
 Food is basic but fresh.
 We did carry some dry fruits with us for the long driving stretches and we did buy some local fruits wherever possible.